WTW-IM/es-components/packages/es-components/src/components/navigation/horizontalnav/HorizontalNav.md

 Use `HorizontalNav` to create an uncontrolled navigation menu.
 Each `HorizontalNav.Item` will render with the same styling.
 A `HorizontalNav.Item` only accepts one child component and will typically be a `a`, `button`, or client side routing `Link`-type component.
 For accessibility, the `HorizontalNav` will be rendered with the role of `tablist` and each `HorizontalNav.Item` will be rendered with the role of `tab`.

+For best results, your container which displays the content that each `HorizontalNav.Item` is pointing to should have `aria-role="tabpanel"`, and your `HorizontalNav.Item` should have `aria-controls={id_of_tabpanel_item}`.
+For more detailed usage, you can review [this MDN article about the `tabpanel` role](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/tabpanel_role).

 ```
 <>
   <h3>Standard</h3>